+In fiscal year 2012, the ISBI's Private Equity portfolio return was 7.6%.
+On average, the ISBI invests \$100M each year among five to six private equity opportunities.

-In fiscal year 2011, the ISBI's private equity portfolio returned 27.0%.
-The private equity portfolio consists of interests in limited partnerships and other commingled vehicles that invest in management buyouts, venture capital, and other private placement equity strategy activities.
-The private equity asset class recovered from previous market disruptions and continues to be one of the best performing asset classes since its inception date.
+The Private Equity portfolio consists of interests in limited partnerships and other commingled vehicles that invest in management buyouts, venture capital, and other private placement equity strategy activities.
+The Private Equity asset class has recovered from previous market disruptions and continues to be one of the best performing asset classes since its inception date.
+Although the asset class is recovering, in fiscal year 2012, the ISBI's portfolio did not keep up with the portfolio benchmark return of 9.5%.

-MANAGEMENT EXPENSES
+ADMINISTRATIVE EXPENSES

-The ISBI's total expenses for fiscal year 2011, based on \$11.5 billion in total assets, were \$37.2 million, compared to \$37.7 million based on \$9.7 billion in total assets for fiscal year 2010.
-The resulting expense ratio (expenses divided by average fair value of assets) was .35% for fiscal year 2011, as compared to .39% for fiscal year 2010.
-Decreased aggregate expenses in fiscal year 2011 were mainly a result of decreased fees paid to investment managers.
+The ISBI's total expenses for fiscal year 2012, based on \$11.3 billion in total assets, were \$36.4 million, compared to \$37.2 million based on \$11.5 billion in total assets for fiscal year 2011.
+The resulting expense ratio (expenses divided by average fair value of assets) was .33% for fiscal year 2012, as compared to .35% for fiscal year 2011.
+Decreased aggregate expenses in fiscal year 2012 were mainly a result of reduced fees paid to investment managers.
+The ISBI's fees paid to investment advisory firms are aggressively managed which has contributed to the reduction in the cost of investment advisory services.